shilohai1/voidr.health/src/blogs/05-the-rise-of-health-anxiety.md

 ---
 id: 5
 title: "The Rise of Health Anxiety in the Age of AI and TikTok"
-excerpt: "More people than ever are experiencing health anxiety, fueled by algorithm-driven content, online symptom checkers, and misinformation.
-Learn how to navigate digital health tools responsibly—and how AI like Voidr Health can help instead of harm."
+excerpt: "More people than ever are experiencing health anxiety, fueled by algorithm pushed content, online symptom checkers, and misinformation.
+Learn how to navigate digital health tools responsibly and how AI like Voidr Health can help instead of harm."
 author: "Jonathan Boban"
 date: "2025-07-31"
 readTime: "12 min read"